Share

 The Role of Consumer Advocacy

-In the final portion of the conversation, Susman brought up one of the thorniest issues in California’s insurance debate: the role of consumer advocacy groups.
+Susman raised one of the most polarizing issues in the reform debate: the influence of consumer advocacy groups.

-“A lot of the information out there comes from consumer groups,” Susman said.
+“A lot of the information out there comes from consumer groups,” he said.
 “But sometimes that information conflicts with what we hear from the industry.
 How do we reconcile that?”

 “It’s not rooted in fairness,” Lackey said.
 “It’s rooted in something much deeper.
 And that’s what makes it so hard to swallow.”